DangLe1996/SOEN-6111/README.md

 The two selected clustering techniques are different in goals.
 K-means clustering aims to optimally divide the datasets into k numbers of distinct clusters, whereas Ward-hierarchical clustering aims to build nested clusters and try to minimize the sum of squared differences within all clusters.
 However, according to the scikit-learn website, both methods use the during their execution, which is the distance between points, thus the same dataset can be shared and applied between them.
 [Source](https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering)

+## Final Report
+The final report for this project is written in term of a jupyter notebook, which includes the code, figures and also analysis of the chosen dataset.
+Please find the notebook in the repository.